load the following packages

 data(airlines)

-?
-Why or why not?airlines
+flights?
+Why or why not?airlines) to the

-records in flights
+records in flights?\(~\)

 At this point you will begin working with your partner.
 Please read through the text/examples and make sure you both understand before attempting to answer the embedded questions.